Cherokee removal: Georgia and the Cherokee Nation

 The rapidly expanding population of the United States early in the 19th century created tensions with Native American tribes located within the borders of the various states.
 While state governments did not want independent Indian enclaves within state boundaries, Indian tribes did not want to relocate or to give up their distinct identities.

 With the Compact of 1802, the state of Georgia relinquished to the national government its western land claims (which became the states of Alabama and Mississippi).
 In exchange, the national government promised to eventually conduct treaties to relocate those Indian tribes living within Georgia, thus giving Georgia control of all land within its borders.

 However, the Cherokee, whose ancestral tribal lands overlapped the boundaries of Georgia, Tennessee, North Carolina, and Alabama, declined to move.
 They established a capital in 1825 at New Echota near present-day Calhoun, Georgia.
 Furthermore, led by principal Chief John Ross and Major Ridge, the speaker of the Cherokee National Council, the Cherokee adopted a written constitution on July 26, 1827, declaring the Cherokee Nation to be a sovereign and independent nation.

 With this constitution, an election was held for Principal Chief.
 John Ross won the first election and became the leader and representative of the tribe.
 In 1828, the Cherokee government established a law that addressed the issue of removal.
-The law stated that anyone who signed an agreement with the United States that addressed the Cherokee land without consent of the Cherokee government would be considered treasonous and could be punishable by death.
+The law stated that the signing of an agreement with the United States that addressed Cherokee land without consent of the Cherokee government would be considered treasonous and could be punishable by death.

 The Cherokee land that was lost proved to be extremely valuable.
 Upon these lands were the alignments for the future rights-of-way for rail and road communications between the eastern Piedmont slopes of the Appalachian Mountains, the Ohio River in Kentucky and the Tennessee River Valley at Chattanooga.
 This location is still a strategic economic asset and is the basis for the tremendous success of Atlanta, Georgia, as a regional transportation and logistics center.
 Georgia's appropriation of these lands from the Cherokee kept the wealth out of the hands of the Cherokee Nation.